 So affirmations.
 Where the hell did I get this idea?

-Anywho, I got the idea to affirmations with my boys from her ebook.
-So I decided to give it a whirl.
-I decided to keep it simple and start with some easy ones.
-The 4-year-old immediately LOVED it and wants to do affirmations all the time.
-The 6-year-old fought me tooth and nail for the first few nights.
-Now it’s part of our bedtime ritual.
+Anywho, I read about affirmations in her ebook and decided to give them a whirl with my boys.
+I chose to keep it simple and start with some easy ones.
+The younger one LOVED it and wants to do affirmations all the time.
+The older one fought me tooth and nail for the first few nights, but now it’s part of our bedtime ritual.

 What exactly are affirmations?